djfedos/flask-based-todo-app/tasker_tutorail/c06_deps/README.md

 Here's an important thing:
 **Dependencies in Tasker is the easy way to do tasks in parallel.**

 It's convenient in order to speed up tasks.
-At the same time it add a limitation:
+At the same time it adds a limitation:
 dependencies shouldn't depend on each other.

 Let's run something in parallel.
 Create a new taskfile: `task --init`.
 Open it